Waziup/learning-center-content/content/en/courses/6.CloudPlatforms/1.CloudPlatforms1/_index.md

 description:
 ---

 In this course, we will explain first what is an IoT Cloud platform.
-We will then survey various existing platforms: ThingSpeak, Ubidots, Arest and Blynk.
+We will then survey various existing platforms: ThingSpeak, Ubidots and Blynk.
 We will upload our own IoT data to these platforms using a Wifi capable IoT board.

 Introduction
 ============